Engineering College of Engineering

 The Complete Engineer®

-The goal of the Complete Engineer program is to help students focus on and enhance specific non-technical competencies in coordination with their strong technical foundation, based on industry input concerning what they seek from employees.
-Along with what they gain in their classes, through research experiences and via close connections with faculty, students can engage in additional experiences and opportunities to develop greater skills in these competencies.
-To learn more about the Complete Engineer®, go to https://engineering.unl.edu/complete-engineer/
+The goal of the Complete Engineer® program is to help students focus on and enhance specific non-technical competencies in coordination with their strong technical foundation.
+Based on industry input concerning what they seek from employees, six competencies have been identified allowing growth in three levels.
+The first level (Exposure) is addressed in their classes.
+The second (Engagement) and third (Transformation) levels are addressed when students create their own development pathways by engaging in additional experiences and opportunities to develop greater skills in these competencies.
+To learn more about the Complete Engineer®, go to https://engineering.unl.edu/complete-engineer/.

 Dean’s List